MorpheoOrg/morpheo-storage/compute-worker/README.md

 container (that describes how training and prediction tasks are executed and evaluated) and runs the training/prediction tasks on the network-isolated *submission* container.
-Training tasks' performance increase is also evaluated and sent to the orchestrator (the *problem workflow* contai.
+Training tasks' performance increase is also evaluated and sent to the orchestrator.

 The specifications of the containers ran by compute is documented [here](https://morpheoorg.github.io/morpheo/).